MOAB CRAGGIN' CLASSIC

 From the moment, the first hold is felt and the first step is taken, there are many minute muscle that are triggered to keep you stable on the route.
 Marcus Garcia will break down the individual moves in isolation that help you make one move in the most efficient manner.
 Over the course of the route you can find yourself less pumped and able to move with more ease.
 Focus will be on fingers placement, grip relax technique, shoulder driving movement.
 Leg driven movement.
 Hip position.
 Foot placement.
 These components should be considered when making a single move.
 When the moves are broken down in its simplicity, efficiency takes over.

-- TRAD IS RAD!
-An Introduction to Trad Climbing with Jesse Huey, presented by Arc’teryx
+TRAD IS RAD!
+An Introduction to Trad Climbing with Jesse Huey, presented by Arc’teryx (SOLD OUT!)

 Sport climbing is great fun, but with few exceptions, the greatest climbs in the world—the most classic, historic lines—follow lines of natural weakness that require specific gear and specific techniques.
 Transitioning into traditional climbing can be a difficult affair without the proper mentorship, because of all the extra components involved.
 Logistically speaking, traditional climbing is more complex and involved than sport climbing, with a lot more to know about technique, gear placements, anchors, etc. If you are interested in expanding your skills beyond bolted sport climbs, this clinic is for you.
 This traditional climbing clinic will prepare you to place solid protection and build bombproof anchors to keep you feeling confident about climbing on your gear.
 All of this will allow you to venture further into the rich field of amazing American traditional climbing venues.

-- KEEPING A COOL HEAD ON THE SHARP END with Hazel Findlay, presented by Black Diamond
+KEEPING A COOL HEAD ON THE SHARP END with Hazel Findlay, presented by Black Diamond (SOLD OUT!)

 Improve your climbing performance and enjoyment with this introduction to mental-training skills workshop.
 Hazel will teach: right mindset, right motivation, focusing techniques and tools for managing: fear of falling/stress/unknowns/performance pressure.
 This workshop is for anyone who would like to enjoy their climbing more than they already do or for anyone who wants to improve their climbing.